Shoulder Impingement Syndrome Specialist

 What Are The Symptoms of Shoulder Impingement Syndrome?

-- Difficulty reaching up behind the back.
+- **Pain when reaching overhead** or extending arms behind the back.

 What Are The Treatment Options For Shoulder Impingement Syndrome?